 Cons Of Having Garden Chickens As Pets

 Let’s start with the cons so that you don’t underestimate or forget the bad things these pet chickens can do to your garden after reading their pros.
-Just like everything has two sides – one good and one bad, garden chicken too can cause a bad affect on your yard.
+Just like everything has two sides – one good and one bad, garden chicken too can cause a bad effect on your yard.
 These are the wrong things these little creatures can do:

 - Your hens can eat newly sown seeds or pull them from the soil, therefore completely rupturing plant growth.